 Generation, processing, and analysis of image data for medical applications

-Faculty of Natural Sciences and Technology, University of Applied Sciences and Arts Hildesheim/Holzminden/Göttingen (HAWK-HHG)
+Faculty of Engineering and Health, University of Applied Sciences and Arts Hildesheim/Holzminden/Göttingen (HAWK)

 Today, medical imaging science (e.g. radiology, photonics) is a dynamic, evolving field generating a wealth of data in medicine.
 Major trends are functional, multimodal, molecular and intraoperative imaging.
 Advanced algorithms and image-analysis methods can be used to enhance images and extract novel information for medical diagnosis and therapy.
 If they are to be used in clinical decisions, both the strengths and limitations of generating such images must be understood.